syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Bou Yu.md

 ### [Oct.19.2017] Fixed cone position
 * Fixed cone position so now it doesnt poke into earth
 * Looked for ways to make earth explode

+___

+### [Oct.02.2017 - Oct.08.2017] Core Values
+* See the whole
+  * Each member works on respective parts
+  * Keep work on schedule for timely delivery

+* Communication
+  * Solved the problem of the cone angle being wrong with help from team members
+  * Met with other members of the group to talk about what they did, three.js learning experience, and refactoring code

+* Decide as late as possible
+  * Every team member works on a prototype of the different functionalities and we will be able to decide on functionalities best suite our need

 ### [Oct.08.2017] Moved personal log to .md
 * Moved personal log to .md